Repetition Improves Language Model Embeddings: Preliminaries

 \section{Preliminaries}

 Our goal is to extract text embeddings that map a sentence $x$ to a vector $\phi(x) \in \mathbb{R}^d$ such that the semantic similarity between sentences is captured as similarity between their embeddings.
-In practice, we use the cosine similarity between embeddings to capture semantic similarity (detailed in Appendix~\ref{sec:app_toy}).
+In practice, we use the cosine similarity between embeddings as a similarity metric (detailed in Appendix~\ref{sec:app_toy}).

 \paragraph{Embeddings from language models.}

 We are primarily interested in the embeddings extracted from \textit{autoregressive} language models, which typically have causal attention masking and are trained on a next-token objective.
 For brevity, we drop the term ``autoregressive'' in the following.